desjarlais/Office-File-Explorer/README.md

 * change theme for a file
 * validate underlying xml file details

-### Batch Processing (following features can be used to change many documents at one time)
+### Batch File Processing (following features can be used to change many documents at one time)
 * Change Theme
 * Add Custom Properties
 * Fix Note Page Size